nsbno/trafficinfo-baseline-micronaut/README.md

 - [Operation](/docs/operation.md)

 # Techincal Requirements to microservices.
+- must contain JavaDoc for the most important classes containing the main app/business logic
+- must contain JavaDoc for the most important methods containing the main app/business logic.
 - must respond to /health endpoint with status 200 if UP.
 - must send log to CloudWatch and to elasticsearch/kibana
 - must send metrics to CloudWatch